Carnagion/dissertation/diss/diss.typ

 #import "@preview/cetz:0.2.2": canvas, chart, draw, palette
-#import "@preview/lovelace:0.2.0": algorithm, pseudocode, pseudocode-list, setup-lovelace
+#import "@preview/lovelace:0.2.0": algorithm, pseudocode-list, setup-lovelace
 #import "@preview/timeliney:0.0.1": timeline

 // NOTE: Needs to be called at the top of the document to setup lovelace